 You can prevent freezer burn by wrapping the pizza dough well, TWICE.

 Your first wrap should be done with plastic wrap.
-Plastic wrap makes a great seal against the dough.
+Plastic wrap makes a great seal against the dough to keep air out.

 - Unroll a large piece of plastic wrap and place your disc near one end.
 As you work through these steps, make sure you’ve removed as much air as possible and covered the surface of the pizza dough with plastic wrap.
 The goal is to leave no surface exposed to an air pocket, whatsoever.